codeadamca/github-demo-branching/README.md

 git config remote.origin.url
 ```

 We need to add a Personal Access Token to the origin URL to make sure you are authorized.
-In your browser, go to GitHub and follow these steps:
+In your browser, go to GitHub, and follow these steps:

 - Click on your profile avatar (top right)
 - Click on ```Settings```